lepperm/Learning-Log/_includes/blog-todo.md

 **Quality and Code Health**
 - [ ] Figure out how to copy compiled `Skills.json` and `Search.json` files to the `_data` folder at build
 - [ ] Documentation
+- [ ] Blog posts as Progression items should probably all be moved to References, perhaps replicate Quality metric from progression items?

 **User Experience**
 - [ ] Improve CSS for cross-browser compatibility